-Older people in our lives and communities also spend a lot of time on their own, especially any that have had to isolate themselves due to the pandemic, and it is easy to stop speaking to people at all.
+Older people in our lives and communities also spend a lot of time on their own, especially any that have had to isolate themselves due to the covid-19 pandemic, and it is easy to stop speaking to people at all.

-Attatched to material things
+Attached to material things

 They may end up spending a lot of money on things they don’t really need or have things replaced that really do not need to be replaced, for example, a new car or kitchen after only a few years with no real need behind it.

-You may also find that those suffering from loneliness have a busy schedule, maybe doing lots of solo travelling to dedicating hours to their passions – trains, collecting stamps etc. If possible, try and spend more time with these individuals without their passions or material objects being involved and see if you can break through to them as a person again.
+You may also find that those suffering from loneliness have a busy schedule, maybe doing lots of solo travelling or dedicating hours to their passions – trains, collecting stamps etc. If possible, try and spend more time with these individuals without their passions or material objects being involved and see if you can break through to them as a person again.

 Everyone's experience is different